americocunhajr/STONEHENGE/README.md

 <img src="logo/STONEHENGE.png" width="40%">

 **STONEHENGE - Suite for Nonlinear Analysis of Energy Harvesting Systems** is an ensemble of easy-to-run codes for nonlinear dynamic analysis of vibration energy harvesting systems.
+It encompasses several tools to simulate, control and visualize their dynamics, and provides a broad and robust framework for numerical experimentation.

 ## Software History